Softinthebox/pulsedb/README.md

 Pulse Data Base Connector

 ## Installation & loading
-Monday API is available on [Packagist](https://packagist.org/packages/pulseframework/pulsedb) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install PulseDB.
+PulseDB is available on [Packagist](https://packagist.org/packages/pulseframework/pulsedb) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install PulseDB.
 Just add this line to your `composer.json` file:

 ```json
 "pulseframework/pulsedb": "~0.1"